ElMansouri-cpu/ShelfLinkbackend/REFACTORING_ROADMAP.md

 ## 📝 Conclusion

-This refactoring roadmap provides a structured approach to improving the Store Management API backend. **Phases 1 and 2 have been successfully completed**, delivering significant improvements in stability, security, and performance.
+This refactoring roadmap provides a structured approach to improving the Store Management API backend. **Phases 1, 2, and 3 have been successfully completed**, delivering significant improvements in stability, security, performance, and search functionality.

 ### 🎉 Major Accomplishments (December 2024)